 Don’t forget to take part in the Spring Splash event held at the end of the season!

-Distance from Seattle to Whidbey Island: 35 miles (1 hour, 10 minutes)
+Distance from Seattle to Whidbey Island: 35 miles (1 hour, 10 minutes, includes ferry)

 Plan your next winter trip to Whidbey Island to immerse yourself in the complete harmony and peace of a rainy winter.

-If you are into art and thirsty for some creativity and inspiration, then you should definitely check out the many art galleries lined up on the First Saturday Langley Artwalk.
+If you are into art and thirsty for some creativity and inspiration, definitely check out the many art galleries lined up on the First Saturday Langley Artwalk.

-Visit Whidbey Art Escape, the Whidbey Art Gallery, Island Art Glass, and the Cloudstone Foundation to find various antique items, jewelry, paintings, carved stones, glass art, etc.
+Visit the Whidbey Art Gallery, Island Art Glass, and the Cloudstone Foundation to find various antique items, jewelry, paintings, carved stones, glass art, etc.

 Spend your evenings listening to live music performed by the Saratoga Orchestra or enjoying the vibrant theater scene at Whidbey Island Center for the Arts.

-Level up your dining experience by visiting the Front Street Grill or Frasers Gourmet Hideaway, or simply enjoy a glass of wine or craft beer at Bayview Taproom or Blooms.
+Level up your dining experience by visiting the Front Street Grill or Frasers Gourmet Hideaway, or simply enjoy a glass of wine or craft beer at Bayview Taproom or Blooms 5511 Bistro.

 Distance from Seattle to Skagit Wildlife Area: 59 miles (1 hour)

-Identified as an Important Bird Area by the National Audubon Society, Skagit Wildlife Area is a real bird paradise.
+Identified as an Important Bird Area by the National Audubon Society, Skagit Wildlife Area is a real bird paradise and a must-visit if you have more than just a weekend in Seattle.

 Just note that hunting season begins from October to January, and it is recommended to avoid visiting during that period… opt for later in the winter season into early spring.